laserdisc-io/slack4s/README.md

 * **logId**: `LogToken`
   * `"NA"` by default, this token used in slack4s's logs when processing this particular command (useful for log filtering)

-## Example
-* See [SpaceNewsExample](src/test/scala/examples/SpaceNewsExample.scala) for a working example of a slash command handler.

-## Tutorial
-* See [docs/tutorial.md](docs/tutorial.md) for a walk-through of configuring and running [SpaceNewsExample](src/test/scala/examples/SpaceNewsExample.scala).